 Core words are the building blocks of communication and are at the heart of language development.
 Core vocabulary or Core words refers to a small set of simple words that are used frequently and across all contexts.
 They can be taught and reinforced through a variety of activities in daily life.
 Hence it is most essential to focus on Core words, rather than Fringe words, which do not help in developing language.

-4. How to introduce Avaz in daily life ?
-Model, Model, Model the use of AAC everyday
+a) Modelling - Model, Model, Model the use of AAC everyday

 Every day is filled with communication opportunities for the child, through your day-to-day interactions.
 As you go about your day with your child, speak to your child, while also showing them how to use Avaz to express themselves.